 Representatives, too, may act on behalf of their clients in proceedings before NTCA.
-For the procedure with involvement of legal representatives, it is sufficient that their person has been notified when the tax number is requested by the taxpayer; in the case of proxies, a power of attorney shall be submitted.
-The power of attorney may be issued for representation in a specific case (ad hoc authorisation) or for a longer-term in general (permanent authorisation).
-Proxies may act under different rules in tax and customs matters.
+For the procedure with involvement of statutory representatives, it is sufficient that they are reported to NTCA when the tax number is requested by the taxpayer; in the case of authorised agents, a power of attorney shall be submitted.
+The power of attorney may be issued for representation in a specific case (limited POA) or for a longer-term in general (permanent POA).
+Authorised agents may act under different rules in tax and customs matters.
 A special form of representation is financial representation.

 Financial representation in tax matters